joshmarinacci/filament-lang/docs/tutorial.md

 *screenshot*

-# charts from lists and datasets
+# Charts from lists and datasets

 Even better than pulling in your own data, is working with curated datasets that have already been assembled.
-Filament comes with datsets for
+Filament comes with datasets for

 * Periodic table of elements
 * Letters of the English Alphabet